Master Schedule Smoothing

 Select Attendance Codes

-1. Smoothing Earned - Add Hours to bank
+Smoothing Earned to Add Hours to Bank

+In our example we are using Smoothing Earned (SME).
 This code will add hours to the Time Bank.

-2. Smoothing taken - Deduct Hours From Bank
+Smoothing Taken to Deduct Hours from Bank

+In our example we are using Smoothing Taken (SMT).
 This code will deduct hours from the Time Bank to top up the employee's pay.

-3. Smoothing Paid - Pay Employee Hours
+Smoothing Paid to Pay Employee Hours

-This code will do both Add paid hours to the under hours pay cycle and Deduct paid hours from the over pay cycle.
+In our example we are using Smoothing Paid (SMP).This code will both add paid hours to the pay cycle that is short hours, and deduct paid hours from the pay cycle with extra hours.

 Smoothing Bank